Resources: Pre K-12 Education

 Bridges: Children, Languages, World

 Bridges: Children, Languages, World is a project that offers exploratory language and culture classes in the greater Bloomington, Indiana area.
 Knowing that learning world language at an early age enhances linguistic ability overall, the central goal of Bridges is to ignite interest in learning about different languages and cultures and inspire children to pursue both with excitement and enthusiasm all their lives.
 Bridges emphasizes Less-Commonly Taught Languages (LCTL), many of which have been identified as Critical Needs Languages by the U.S. State Department.
 The teaching approach used by instructors is the communicative method, which means fun for kids through games, stories, free play, crafts, puppet shows, and other interactive activities to help children acquire new vocabulary in the target language.
-For more information, please see the Flyer or visit the website.
+For more information, please visit the website.

 Polish School for Children, Teens, and Adults